Timed Pool#

 - misc.timed_pool.run(max_child_proc_cnt=4, func=None, args=None, max_time=None, delete_data=True)#

-Creates a subprocess loop to work the issue task defined by func and it’s arguments.
+Create a subprocess loop to work the issue task defined by func and it’s arguments.

 This subprocess loop is different in two key elements from the default python processpool.
 Only a single subprocess can return data at a time.
-This drastically decreases the odds of a memory utilization spikes which otherwise would cause a crash.
+This drastically decreases the odds of a memory utilization spikes, which otherwise would cause a crash.
 This is linked to how pickle handles data transfer via pipes.
+A maximum time can be set after which a subprocess is terminated and restarted.

 - Parameters:

-max_child_proc_cnt – Maximum number of child processes.
+max_child_proc_cnt (int) – Maximum number of child processes.

-func – The function to be processed.
+func (callalble) – The function to be processed.

-:return The processed information from func and args as a list.
+The processed information from func and args as a list.
 The order is identical to the order in which the argument blocks were given.

 The following code example shows how to use the multiprocessing pool.